Historic Cemetery with a Haunted Reputation

 Historical Snapshot

-- Today: Friends of the Huguenot Cemetery volunteer group maintains the site; it was added to the National Register of Historic Places in 2021.
+- Today: Preservation-minded volunteers and local supporters help care for the site, which was added to the National Register of Historic Places in 2021.

 Ghostly Residents & Legends